How Guilt And Forgiveness Can Transform The Past Into Growth

 Figuring out how to process guilt and practice self-forgiveness can often be much easier said than done.
 If you would like support in this process, online therapy may be a useful tool to help manage feelings of guilt and learn self-forgiveness.
 If you’re feeling guilt and its related emotion—shame—it may seem difficult to confront these emotions in a face-to-face setting.
 Being able to have these conversations remotely may be easier and more comfortable for some people; with online therapy, you can have therapy sessions wherever you have internet, including the comfort of home.

 Research shows that online therapy can be effective for concerns including self-compassion, which, as noted above, can be a key component of practicing self-forgiveness and moving forward from guilt.
-A 2016 study examined the effectiveness of an online self-compassion program for reducing psychological distress and increasing self-compassion and happiness, and it found that participants in the online program reported “significant increases in self-compassion and happiness and significant decreases in depression, stress, and emotion regulation difficulties.”
+A 2016 study examined the effectiveness of an online self-compassion program for reducing psychological distress and increasing self-compassion and happiness, and it found that participants in the online program reported “significant increases in self-compassion and happiness and significant decreases in depression, stress, and emotion control difficulties.”

 Takeaway